Expl0dingCat/Ame/README.md

 - Edge TPU support
 - RVC (singing and possibly TTS)
 - Vtuber integrations (weeb)
+- Home Assistant (this is already detectable out of the box by the module system but its a large task to integrate)

 ## The meaning behind "Ame" 💧
 The name "Ame" originates from the Japanese word "雨" (pronounced ah-meh), which translates to "rain" in English.
 Like rain, Ame represents a refreshing and nourishing presence in your digital life.
 Just as raindrops bring life to the earth, Ame breathes life into your digital environment, providing support and efficiency.